dingdongg/odin-calculator/README.md

 There's a couple of things that I want to edit:
 - Documenting my functions
 - Implementing keyboard support (not just mouse)
+- Make negations combined with operators look more "visually pleasing"

 ## Credits